SeriousOldMan/Simulator-Controller/Docs/Race Engineer Commands (EN).md

 3. Pitstop

 	(CanWe) {plan the pitstop, create a plan for the pitstop, create a pitstop plan, come up with a pitstop plan}

+	(CanWe) {plan the driver swap, create a plan for the driver swap, create a driver swap plan, come up with a driver swap plan}

 	(CanWe) {prepare the pitstop, let the crew prepare the pitstop, setup everything for the pitstop}